Ahdhn/PyRXMesh/CUSTOM_CUDA_PLUGINS.md

 Most PyRXMesh workflows should stay in Python.
 Custom CUDA plugins are for the parts of RXMesh that require C++/CUDA device lambdas.

-The intended workflow is to keep orchestration and data management in Python, and put only the hot RXMesh lambda code in a small compiled plugin package.
+The intended workflow is to keep orchestration and data management in Python, and put only the RXMesh lambda code in a small compiled plugin package.

 ## Creating a Plugin Package